callistusystan/codeforcesHelper/README.md

 Requirements:

-1. Node.js
+1. Node.js with NPM

 Steps:

-1. Open a terminal and change to the project directory
+1. Open a terminal (with Node.js installed)
 2. Enter the following command:

 	```